graze/supervisor/README.md

  - Retry the process
  - Email your developers or infrastructure team
  - Requeue the job in some fancy queuing product
+ - Alert your error logging service
+ - Start a different script
+ - Stop other related scripts
  - Simply throw an exception

 ```php